Acts 17:24-34

 Mankind should seek God.
 Mankind ought not to worship idols.
 Mankind ought not to think like God is anything like created objects of “gold or silver or stone, an image formed by the art and imagination of men.”
 Since God created man’s mind, since God created man’s ability to imagine, nothing formed in the imagination of man is worthy of worship.
 You can’t come up with anything better than God.

 Notice this, what has Paul pointed out here?
 What’s just, what’s just happened?
-If the Athenians, these Epicureans, Stoics, all the rest, if they’re not worshiping the true God, and according to verse 27, they should, and if they have been worshiping idols, and according to verse 29, they ought not to do that, they ought not to even think that way, what has Paul just done?
-He has exposed the fact that they’re sinners.
+If the Athenians, these Epicureans, Stoics, all the rest, if they’re not worshiping the true God, and according to verse 27, they should, and if they have been worshiping idols, and according to verse 29, they ought not to do that, they ought not even to think that way; well what has Paul just done?
+He has exposed the fact that they are sinners.
 He has just drawn a bead on their guilt before a holy God.
-Based on the moral obligation they have to worship the God who created the, the one who sustains them and has taken care of them, who has shown his love and grace toward them.
+Based on the moral obligation they have to worship the God who created them, the one who sustains them, and has taken care of them, who has shown his love and grace toward them.
 He’s just exposed the fact that they’ve sinned against him.
 They’ve offended him.
 That’s the implication of the theology he just taught.

 So having taught them about God, having unpacked the moral implications of his teaching, Paul presses them for a verdict.
 He presses them to a decision.
 He exhorts them to repent.
 Look at verse 30.
 “The times of ignorance God overlooked, but now he commands all people everywhere to repent.”
 Okay, does that mean Filipino people?
 Yeah.
 Does that mean Chinese people?
 Yeah.
 Does that mean Russian people?
 Yeah.
 What about Europeans?
 Yep, them too.
 What about Africans?
 Yes.
 What about Americans, South Americans, Canadians even, eh?
 Yes, all of them.
 All of them are to repent because God has the right to wipe out mankind in his wrath for one little seeming peccadillo of a sin, like a white lie.
 Yeah, he can wipe us out for that.
 Even more so, for idolatry.
 Even more so for not showing gratitude.